 Definition

-A person may be eligible for PLP on a day despite not being primary carer of the child where:
+A person may be eligible for PLP on a day despite not caring for the child where:

-• the person was the primary carer of the child or is expected to be the primary carer within 26 weeks, and
+• the person was caring for the child or is expected to be caring for the child within 26 weeks

-• the person is unable to be the primary carer of the child due to circumstances beyond their control, and
+• the person is unable to care for the child due to circumstances beyond their control

 • the period of temporary inability is for a continuous period of less than 26 weeks, and

-• Centrelink is satisfied that the person would have been caring for the child except for the person's temporary inability to be the child's carer.
+• Centrelink is satisfied that the person would have been caring for the child except for the person's temporary inability to care for the child.

 Note: The temporary inability to care provisions do not cover loss of care for the child (1.1.L.30).

-Act reference: PPL Rules Part 2 Eligibility for PLP, Part 6 Eligibility for DAPP
+Act reference: PPL Rules Part 2 Eligibility for PLP

 Last reviewed: